kostyanoob/Epidemic-Simulator/README.md

 ```

 ## Quick Start
-We provide and example dataset named "two_clusters" dataset, a hundred people company and 8 groups.
+We provide an example dataset named "two_clusters" dataset, a hundred people company and 8 groups.
 The connectivity of the people forms 2 two group clusters with only 2 people associated with both of these clusters (check out a [sketch of this graph](https://github.com/kostyanoob/Epidemic-Simulator/blob/main/Dataset/two_clusters/Organization_structure.png)).

 The following script executes 5 simulation runs of a "two_clusters" dataset, each run simulates 100 days during which the disease attempts to spread in the
 community and each run focuses on one of 5 testing and isolation techniques